webbyphp/webby/README.md

 #### Is WebbyPHP different from CodeIgniter 3 or 4?
 ---
-WebbyPHP is built on the core of CodeIgniter 3, while borrowing improvements and modern patterns inspired by CodeIgniter 4.
+WebbyPHP is built on the core of CodeIgniter 3, while borrowing improvements and modern patterns inspired by CodeIgniter 4 and Laravel.

 Its goal is to help CI3 developers transition smoothly toward more modern PHP development—but with a familiar, stable syntax.